 Activities : Birding, Culture, Hiking, Kayaking, Triple/Quad Cabins

 Just-Released Offer Save 20% per person

 The Falkland Islands provide a rare opportunity to witness the biological diversity and extraordinary scenery of the southern islands.
-The Falklands are home to numerous animal species, including elephant seals and several varieties of penguins, as well as the largest black-browed albatross colony in the world.
-Port Stanley provides an opportunity to meet the local inhabitants whose colorful houses provide contrast to the long dark winters.
+Penguins are abundant here.
+The Falklands have the largest black-browed albatross colony in the world.
+In Stanley, meet the hardy local inhabitants whose colorful houses provide contrast to the long, dark winters.

 Mandatory Travel Insurance:

-One pre-cruise hotel night with breakfast in Montevideo; hotel to ship transfer; Ushuaia airport transfer (depending on your departure flight details); cabin accommodations and meals aboard the ship; beverages including coffee, tea, and water; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; an Antarctica destination guidebook; gear on loan (waterproof rubber boots for US sizes 6-16); and a complimentary wind- and water-resistant parka.
+One pre-cruise hotel night in Montevideo; arrival and departure transfers; shipboard accommodations; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; gear to keep (expedition parka); gear on loan (waterproof boots supplied for US sizes 4-16); all meals onboard the ship; coffee, tea, and water.
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; departure taxes; gratuities are at your discretion; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.
+Airfare; mandatory travel insurance; passport and visa fees; discretionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages except coffee, tea and water; kayaking; fuel surcharge may apply.